tamara-lee/PlacementSystem/README.md

     DATABASE_URL="mysql://root:password@127.0.0.1:3306/prismadb?schema=public"

-Please make sure to change the username (eg. root), password (eg. password), local IP address with the port number (eg. 127.0.0.1:3306) and the database schema name (eg. prismadb) to fit to your own in the **.env** file.
+Please make sure to change the username (eg. root), password (eg. password), local IP address with the port number (eg. 127.0.0.1:3306) and the database schema name (eg. prismadb) to fit to your own database and schema in the **.env** file.

 You may change the provider according to the database you are using in the **schema.prisma** file.
 For example, we are using "mysql" for MySQL as seen below.
 It can be changed to other databases such as "postgresql" for PostgreSQL, etc. Please refer to this link for more information: https://www.prisma.io/docs/reference/database-reference/connection-urls#:~:text=Prisma%20needs%20a%20connection%20URL,block%20in%20your%20Prisma%20schema